RobotoSkunk/siwini-challenge/README.md

 This is the source code of the website I created for Siwini Challenge Poza Rica.

-I know, the code is dirty as f*ck, but I had no time, no organization and zero no information from the owners of the event almost all time.
+I know, the code is dirty as f*ck, but I had no time, no organization and zero information from the owners of the event almost all time.

 ## Copyright